vite-pwa/vite-plugin-pwa/docs/examples/index.md

+---
+title: Getting Started | Examples
+---

-# Examples
+# Getting Started

-You can find a set of example projects on [Vite Plugin PWA GitHub repo](https://github.com/antfu/vite-plugin-pwa/tree/master/examples) <outbound-link />.
+You can find a set of example projects on [Vite Plugin PWA GitHub repo](https://github.com/antfu/vite-plugin-pwa/tree/main/examples) <outbound-link />.

 All the example projects are under `examples` package/directory of the repo root directory.